 As an Academy delivering Ingenieur/Engineer qualifications, research at the French Maritime Academy ENSM covers two areas: Maritime risks and energy efficiency.

-Studies in the field of maritime safety cover ship stability (parametric roll, stability criteria), maritime cybersecurity, human factors, human-machine interface (providing usable interfaces for the operator) and ergonomics (bridge and equipment).
+Studies related to Maritime safety cover ship stability (parametric roll, stability criteria), maritime cybersecurity, human factors, human-machine interface (providing usable interfaces for the operator) and ergonomics (bridge and equipment).

-Studies carried out in the field of energy efficiency aim to propose innovative solutions to make the ship cleaner and more energy efficient.
-The aim is to study the use of new fuels (gas, hydrogen), sailing assistance and new, cleaner auxiliary systems (cold production).
+Studies related to Energy efficiency aim to develop innovative solutions for cleaner ships and improved energy efficiency.
+Studies may deal with the use of new fuels (gas, hydrogen), wind assisted propulsion and new, cleaner auxiliary systems (cold generation).

-– The Eco ship management and Offshore maintenance manager courses include a work and research studies module to train the future project leaders.
-The subjects suggested by the industrials, related to the specialities, are carried out in M1 with teams of two to four students.
+– The Ship Eco management and Offshore maintenance management programs include research modules aimed as a training for future project leaders.
+The subjects suggested by industry partners are related to the Module specialities and are performed during the fourth year, by groups of two to four students.